OpenNebula/docs/source/release_notes/release_notes/upgrade_410.rst

 .. _upgrade:

 =================================
-Upgrading from OpenNebula 4.10.0
+Upgrading from OpenNebula 4.10.x
 =================================

-This guide describes the installation procedure for systems that are already running a 4.10.0 OpenNebula.
+This guide describes the installation procedure for systems that are already running a 4.10 OpenNebula.
 The upgrade will preserve all current users, hosts, resources and configurations; for both Sqlite and MySQL backends.

-Read the :ref:`Compatibility Guide <compatibility>` and `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula 4.10.1.
+Read the :ref:`Compatibility Guide <compatibility>` and `Release Notes <http://opennebula.org/software/release/>`_ to know what is new in OpenNebula 4.10.2.

 Upgrading a Federation
 ================================================================================

-If you have two or more 4.10.0 OpenNebulas working as a :ref:`Federation <introf>`, you can upgrade each one independently.
-Zones with 4.10.0 and 4.10.1 OpenNebulas can be part of the same federation, since the shared portion of the database is compatible.
+If you have two or more 4.10 OpenNebulas working as a :ref:`Federation <introf>`, you can upgrade each one independently.
+Zones with an OpenNebula from the 4.10.x series can be part of the same federation, since the shared portion of the database is compatible.

 The rest of the guide applies to both a master or slave Zone.
 You don't need to stop the federation or the MySQL replication to follow this guide.